fsevenm/fsevenm/README.md

 ### Hi there 👋
-- 🔭 I’m currently working @imajinr as a backend engineer
+- 🔭 I’m currently working @tictag.io as a backend engineer
 - 🌱 I’m currently learning to be a good coder
-- 💬 Ask me about anything that satisfies you
 - 📫 How to reach me: mail to ayubaswad[at]gmail[dot]com
 - 😄 Pronouns: he/him/mas
 - ⚡ Fun fact: I don't like playing games while many programmers do, seriously! :D